gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

         var someVAO = gl.createVertexArray();

     Because it just exists.

-Otherwise all your WebGL1 stuff should just work.

 That being said to take advantage of most WebGL2 features you'll need to make some changes.